-- If your child’s care is deemed urgent, your therapist will be in touch to discuss the best way forward in assessing your child.
+- If your child’s care is deemed urgent, your child's care will be prioritised and a therapist will be in touch to discuss the best way forward in assessing your child.

-We recognise that families need help and advice during this difficult time and while we endeavour to answer individual queries during this time, we request that families contact the email@example.com inbox which is being monitored by a member of the team.
+Please may we request that families contact the email@example.com inbox which is being monitored by a member of the team daily.
 Non-urgent queries will be recorded but may not receive an immediate response.

 Our administrator can be phoned on the following number: